jmsaavedra/mcp-server/README.md

 #### `getShapeNft`

-List NFTs for an address, with metadata.
+List NFTs for an address, with metadata and pagination support.
+Returns up to 100 NFTs per page.

+Example prompts:

-Example prompt: "what NFTs does 0xabcd...123 hold on shape?"
+- "what NFTs does 0xabcd...123 hold on shape?"
+- "get the first 50 NFTs for wallet 0xabcd...123"
+- "get the next page of NFTs using pageKey xyz..."

 ### Gasback Tools (`/tools/gasback/`)